typhomnt/Website/content/post/raymarching_intro.md

 	}

 The march function computes  color contribution for the principal the reflected rays similarly to the trace function of previous tutorials.
-As we are in a PBR context, it also performs tone mapping and gamma conrection.
-The function that actually go through each ray and check intersection with the surfaces in the scene is the rayMarch function.
+As we are in a PBR context, it also performs tone mapping and gamma correction.
+The function that actually go through each ray and check intersections with the surfaces in the scene is the rayMarch function.
 More preciselly it returns the minimal $f(r(t))$ among all the scene surfaces.
 Notice that the normal at the intersection point is computed as the gradient of the surface SDF (see __SDF Gradient__ section).

 	vec3 march(in Ray r)
 	{